6th millennium BC: North Asia

 According to Vasily Radlov, among the Paleo-Siberian inhabitants of Central Siberia and Southern Siberia were the Yeniseians, of whom the Kets are considered the last remainder.
 The Yeniseians were followed by the Uralic Samoyeds, who came from the northern Ural region.
 Proto-Uralic is the unattested reconstructed language ancestral to the modern Uralic language family.
 The hypothetical language is thought to have been originally spoken in a small area in about 7000–2000 BC, and expanded to give differentiated protolanguages.
 Some newer research has pushed the "Proto-Uralic homeland" east of the Ural Mountains into Western Siberia.

 Polities harbouring the Uralic peoples thrive.

 The shores of all Siberian lakes, which filled the depressions during the Lacustrine period, abound in remains dating from the Neolithic age.
 Countless kurgans (tumuli), furnaces, and other archaeological artifacts bear witness to a dense population.
 Some of the earliest artifacts found in Central Asia derive from Siberia.
 Large scale constructions occur as early as 6000 BC.
 Prehistoric settlements in remote Siberia have revealed that 8,000 years ago construction of complex defensive structures, such as the Amnya complex, occurred with political warfare.
 They are the oldest fortresses in the world.
 Finding such ancient fortifications challenges previous understanding of early human societies.
 It suggests that agriculture was not the only driver for people to start building permanent settlements.

 Large scale backwards migrations occur with Native American populations migrating back into Asia, settling in areas such as the Altai Mountains several times over a span of thousands of years, earliest dated to 5500 BC.
-This is potentially linked to the environmental changes at the time (see Mount Mazama), which remained preserved in the oral history of the North American cultures to this day.
+This is potentially linked to the environmental changes at the time, which remained preserved in the oral history of the North American cultures to this day.